dmiller/clojure-clr-next/_posts/2023-02-05-reductionism.md

 >
 > ...
 >
 >A process that uses transducers must check for and stop when the step function returns a reduced value (more on that in Creating Transducible Processes).
 Additionally, a transducer step function that uses a nested reduce must check for and convey reduced values when they are encountered.
-(See the implementation of cat for an example.)

 A _reduced value_ is literally an object of type `Reduced`.
 It just wraps a value, making it available through the `deref` method of the `IDeref` interface: